rainestorme/murkmod/docs/js_plugins.md

 `window.run_task_silent(input, finished, output_handler, once_done)`
 - `input`: Raw input to be sent to the primary mush session
 - `finished`: If this string is present in the output from the terminal, the task is considered completed.
-99% of the time this should be `> (1-`, but depending on your use case it can differ.
+99% of the time this should be `> (1-`, but depending on your use case ift can differ.
 - `output_handler`: A function that takes a single string as a parameter, being the output from the terminal.
 Called every time output is received from the running task.
 - `once_done`: A callback that is executed once the task is completed.